Azure/fleet/docs/troubleshooting/README.md

 **maxUnavailable** is set to 1 and **maxSurge** is set to 1.

-Meaning after the CRP was created first two **ClusterResourceBindings** were created and since the namespace didn't exist on the hub cluster we did not have to create work and **ClusterResourcePlacementSynchronized** was set to **true**.
+Meaning after the CRP was created first two **ClusterResourceBindings** were created and since the namespace didn't exist on the hub cluster we did not have to create work and **ClusterResourcePlacementSynchronized** was set to **True**.

 But once we create the **test-ns** namespace on the hub the rollout controller tries to pick the two **ClusterResourceBindings** to update, but we have **maxUnavailable** set to 1 which is already the case since we have one missing member cluster now if when the rollout controller tries to roll out the updated **ClusterResourceBindings** and even if one of them fails to apply we break the criteria of the **rollout config** since **maxUnavailable** is set 1.